arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 postedBy: <a href="http://functor.tokyo">Dennis Gosnell</a>
 ---

-This article is an introduction to PureScript for someone that knows Haskell (but may not be familiar with JavaScript).
+This article is an introduction to PureScript for someone who knows Haskell (but may not be familiar with JavaScript).
 PureScript is very similar to Haskell.
 If you know Haskell, PureScript will be very easy to learn.

-This article first gives an overview of the differences between PureScript and Haskell, and then dives into things specific to PureScript like the build systems and DOM manipulation libraries.
+This article gives an overview of the differences between PureScript and Haskell, and then dives into things specific to PureScript like build systems and DOM manipulation libraries.

 ## Differences Between Haskell and PureScript